 Any person who either visits the website or utilizes the resources therein agrees to hold harmless the J-S0S project collaborators, the Reynolds Journalism Institute and all related assignees.

-Tara Pixley, is a queer Jamaican-American photographer and professor with a 20-year career in visual journalism.
+Tara Pixley is a queer Jamaican-American photographer and professor with a 20-year career in visual journalism.
 She is a 2022 Reynolds Journalism Fellow and Pulitzer Center Grantee, a 2021 IWMF NextGen Fellow, a 2020 recipient of the World Press Photo Solutions Visual Journalism Initiative and was a 2016 Visiting Knight Fellow at Harvard University's Nieman Foundation for Journalism.
 Her writing and photography have appeared in the New York Times, Wall Street Journal, NPR, Allure, People, ProPublica, HuffPost, Nieman Reports, ESPN, and the Black Scholar, among many other publications.
 She has been a photo editor for CNN.com, New York Times, and Newsweek.

 As a safety trainer and social impact consultant, Dr. Pixley combines her expertise in visual storytelling, critical cultural studies, and equity practices to work with media organizations, brands, production companies, film sets, and nonprofits.
 She has led 35+ workshops, panels, and guest lectures on visual ethics, journalist safety, the social impact of visual storytelling, inclusive pedagogy, and decolonizing journalism for dozens of newsrooms, museums, colleges, and organizations.
 Currently, Dr. Pixley is producing the Source of Safety project and documenting environmental justice issues of Southern California oil production.
 Most recently, she oversaw the research and writing of the 2022 State of Photography Report and edited the Guide to Inclusive Photography.
 She is also a co-Author of the Photo Bill of Rights and Executive Director of Authority Collective — an organization dedicated to diversifying perspectives in visual media.

 Vanessa Charlot is an award-winning photographer, filmmaker, lecturer, curator and media safety trainer.
 She is an Assistant Professor of Creative Multimedia at the University of Mississippi School of Journalism and New Media.
 Her work focuses on the intersectionality of race, politics, culture and sexual/gender expression to explore the collective human experience.
 The purpose of her work is to produce visual representations free of an oppressive gaze.
 Vanessa seeks to humanize Black bodies through her photography, restoring the dignity and vitality of those often shot as subjects divorced from context, motives, and histories.
-Her work invites us all to question our relationship to what we think about when we see Black bodies as static images and in motion.

 She has worked throughout the U.S., Caribbean and Southeast Asia.
 Her photographs have been commissioned by the New York Times, Gucci, Vogue, Rolling Stone, The New Yorker, Oprah Magazine, The Atlantic, The Guardian, Apple, New York Magazine, Buzzfeed, Artnet News, The Washington Post and other national and international publications.
 Vanessa lectures at the International Center of Photography and is the recipient of the International Women's Media Foundation Courage in Journalism Award for 2021.
 She is currently an Emerson Collective Fellow.